ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/Dog-shit-FMT-Safety-Procedures-Summary.md

 This document is here to illustrate the extent to which I took precautions because of the risks and lack of safety studies in doing an [[animal sourced FMT]].
 I want to help medical researchers and trained doctors work toward proper human safety trials and push this space forward.
 I am releasing this document specifically to avoid putting people at risk.

 This is not instructions.
-Treating them as such may lead to your death or worse, please do not.
+Treating them as such may lead to your death or worse.
+Please do not.

 ---